Yasi2110/CSES-ProblemSet-Solutions/Sorting and Searching/Sorting and Searching.md

 ```

 ## [Subarray Divisibility](https://cses.fi/problemset/task/1662)
 To solve the problem we use an array tsum with all prefix sums(moduled by n).
+In that wat the only condition for some subarray (l, r) to be divisible by n is tsum[l-1] = tsum[r].
 To do the counting we go through every element and find the number of subarrays starting at that position.
 To do this fast enough we use the array m where we keep the number of all tsum elements that we already been through and can be the right end of a subarray.
 ```cpp
 #include <bits/stdc++.h>
 using namespace std;